KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Connections Made

-Moments like this seems to break the ice and bring people closer.
+Moments like this seem to break the ice and bring people closer.
 As my row chatted, I mentioned that I'd just taken a tour of Southwest Headquarters a few weeks earlier.
 It turned out the guy sitting next to me works in the Southwest Network Operations Center.
 His team had made one of the dashboards I'd seen on the tour, and he'd also been at PyCon US.
 Can you believe it?

 I showed him my [Southwest Headquarters Tour blog post](https://katherinemichel.github.io/blog/travel/southwest-headquarters-tour-2026.html), and he gave me additional insight into the tech they use.